ansys/pymapdl/doc/source/user_guide/troubleshoot.rst

 * Go to `PyMAPDL Repository Discussion <pymapdl_discussions_>`_ and create a discussion about your issue.

-* If you think you found a bug or would like to make a feature request, you can do so by opening an feature request in `PyMAPDL Repository Issues <pymapdl_issues_>`_.
+* If you found a bug or you want to make a feature request, you can open a feature request in
+  `PyMAPDL Repository Issues <pymapdl_issues_>`_.